-This sequence diagram provides the option of using the CA:FeX Interoperability Specifications that provide support for saving and retrieving data (e.g. documents) to and from a central Clinical Data Repository.
+This sequence diagram provides the option of using the CA:FeX Interoperability Specifications that provide support for retrieving data (e.g. Single FHIR Resources) from a central Clinical Data Repository.
 This specification includes a Data Consumer and a Data Responder actor.
-Additionally, this sequence diagram uses the 'Search Data' and 'Retrieve Data' FHIR operations.
+Additionally, this sequence diagram uses the 'Search Data' and 'Retrieve Data' transactions.